The UK's new subscription contracts regime: what, when and why?

 Why prepare now?

-• CRM systems may need modifying to ensure that the business sends the correct materials to consumers at the correct times – which may need to be scheduled and scoped out sooner rather than later.
+Although Spring 2027 may seem some way off, many businesses will need to plan ahead to some degree – for example, CRM systems may need modifying to ensure that the business sends the correct materials to consumers at the correct times – which may need to be scheduled and scoped out sooner rather than later.
+Similarly, contracts with key suppliers may be up for renegotiation on a timescale that does not align neatly with the Spring 2027 start date for the new regime.

 What's caught by the new regime?

 The concept of a "subscription contract" under the new regime is broad.
-It is defined as an agreement that provides for an automatically recurring or continuous supply of goods, services or digital content to the consumer for either an indefinite or fixed period.
+It is defined as an agreement that provides for an automatically recurring or continuous supply of goods, services or digital content to the consumer for either an indefinite or fixed period (there is no minimum or maximum subscription period).
 In particular, the following arrangements are – subject to the exceptions highlighted below – likely to be caught:

 • A rolling monthly subscription, continuing for an indefinite period (such as a gym membership); and

-• A 12 month subscription which auto-renews i.e. where the consumer would need to take action to stop it rolling over into a new contract at the end of the first 12 months (such as a magazine or newspaper subscription (whether digital or in print)).
+• A 6, 12 or 18-month subscription which auto-renews i.e. where the consumer would need to take action to stop it rolling over into a new contract at the end of the first 12 months (such as a magazine or newspaper subscription (whether digital or in print))

 Subscriptions which offer an initial free period will also be caught.
 Even businesses which do not use subscriptions as part of their core offering may be caught - for example, a visitor attraction that offers annual season tickets which auto-renew.